Conservative Party (Romania, 1880–1918)

 The Conservative Party (Partidul Conservator) was between 1880 and 1918 one of Romania's two most important parties, the other one being the Liberal Party.
 The party was the party of government for a total of 14 years, more than a third of its existence.

 It was founded on 3 February 1880 in Bucharest, although the doctrines and various groups of conservatives had already existed for some time.
 Precursors to the party had included the political grouping "Juna Dreaptă" (November 1868) and the newspaper Timpul (founded March 1876).

 The party relied on the support of the great landowners, the bourgeoisie, and some intellectuals.
 Their economic policy encouraged light industry and crafts but did not oppose investments in heavy industry.

 The 1907 Romanian Peasants' Revolt showed that some reforms needed to be made in the Romanian social and political scene.
-That is why in 1913, the Conservatives accepted some reforms, such as the universal suffrage promoted by the Liberals.
+As a result, in 1913, the Conservatives accepted some reforms, such as the universal suffrage promoted by the Liberals.
 In 1917, under pressure from the Liberals, rather than oppose modifications to the Constitution, the Conservatives did not accept the changes and tried to adapt.
 However, after the union of Romania with Transylvania, they never played an important role in the politics of Romania.

 In the early 20th century, the party underwent several schisms.
-In January 1908, Take Ionescu left to found the Conservative Democratic Party (Partidul Conservator-Democrat, PCD).
+In January 1908, Take Ionescu left to found the Conservative-Democratic Party (Partidul Conservator-Democrat, PCD).
 In May 1915, Nicolae Filipescu led a group out of the party that favoured joining World War I on the Entente side; in October 1916, the Filipescu and Ionescu groups fused as the Conservative Nationalist Party (Partidul Conservator Naţionalist).

 In 1918–19 the party split into the Partidul Conservator-Democrat (which, in 1922, fused with the National Party) and the short-lived Partidul Conservator-Progresist.